polyglotweekly/polyglotweekly.com/what-ive-learned-from-inheriting-a-popular-open-source-project.md

 One user suggested that we [start a Changelog](https://github.com/bcoe/yargs/issues/120).
 This is a great way to communicate to everyone the history of the project, and can help with forensic analysis when a bug is introduced.
-[James Nylen](https://github.com/nylen), one of the core contributors to [request](https://github.com/request/request), joined the conversation and pointed out how they auto-generated their Changelog:
+[James Nylen](https://github.com/nylen), one of the core contributors to [request](https://github.com/request/request), joined the conversation and pointed out how they auto-generated theirs using [github-changes](https://github.com/lalitkapoor/github-changes):

-* [github-changes](https://github.com/lalitkapoor/github-changes): Generate a changelog based on merged pull requests or commit messages.

 Another user asked that we [add a style-guide to yargs](https://github.com/bcoe/yargs/issues/144).
 It would help them better match the current style, and therefore make it easier to contribute.
-In the past I'd shied away from style-guides &mdash; _don't fence me in!_ &mdash; hearing the request in this way was compelling.
-We settled on the standard style, and coding style validation is now part of the build process:
+In the past I'd shied away from style-guides &mdash; _don't fence me in!_ &mdash; hearing the request put in this way was compelling.
+We settled on the [standard](https://github.com/feross/standard) style, and code style validation is now part of the build process:

-* [standard](https://github.com/feross/standard): JavaScript Standard Style — One Style to Rule Them All.

 _Along with community engagement, there was another theme that fell out of the yargs rewrite and improved the project immensely..._